Mastodonsaurus: Paleobiology

 The growth stages of Mastodonsaurus are documented from numerous specimens found at Kupferzell and elsewhere in Germany, with skulls that range from about 1.5 cm (~0.5 in) up through 125 cm (50 in) long.
 Stereospondyls lacked a true larval stage of development and Mastodonsaurus followed a slow, conservative ontogenetic pattern with relatively minor changes as it grew so that small juveniles would have resembled adults.

-History and etymology
+History and naming

 Reconstructions of Mastodonsaurus through the 19th century: